-Logos, at Peniel, his name was changed to “Israel,” indicative of the transformation of character that was henceforth to characterize him (Genesis 32:28).
+Logos, at Peniel, his name was changed to “Israel,” indicative of the transformation of character that was henceforth to characterize him (Gen. 32:28).

 Names could also be prophetic.
-“Abram” (“exalted father”) was changed to “Abraham” (“father of a multitude”) because God intended to make him the “father of a multitude of nations” (Genesis 17:5).
-His wife was to be called “Sarah” (“princess”) because God said, “she shall be a mother of nations: kings of peoples shall be of her” (17:16).
+“Abram” (“exalted father”) was changed to “Abraham” (“father of a multitude”) because God intended to make him the “father of a multitude of nations” (Gen. 17:5).
+His wife was to be called “Sarah” (“princess”) because God said, “she shall be a mother of nations: kings of peoples shall be of her” (Gen. 17:16).

 The name “Immanuel” in Hebrew means “God is with us,” and the prophecy finds its fulfillment in the birth of Jesus Christ.
-This is apparent from the fact that this child is later identified as “mighty God” (Isaiah 9:6), and further that the inspired apostle Matthew declares the meaning of Isaiah 7:14 by acknowledging that it is “fulfilled” by the Lord’s birth (Matthew 1:22-23).
-(For the argument that Isaiah 7:14 is fulfilled exclusively in the birth of Christ, see Jackson 1977, 250-253.)
+This is apparent from the fact that this child is later identified as “mighty God” (Isa.
+9:6) and further that the inspired apostle Matthew declares the meaning of Isaiah 7:14 by acknowledging that it is “fulfilled” by the Lord’s birth (Mt.
+1:22-23).

 The Deity of Jesus